JetBrains/teamcity-documentation/topics/upgrade-notes.md

 EAP1 build:
 * If you use [VCS labeling](vcs-labeling.md) for a [Perforce](perforce.md) root, note that TeamCity now creates [automatic labels](https://www.perforce.com/manuals/p4guide/Content/P4Guide/labels.alias.html) by default.
 If, for some reason, you want to continue using static labels, you can revert to the old behavior by adding the `teamcity.perforce.useStaticLabels=true` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).

+EAP2 build:
+* The support for the bidirectional agent-server communication protocol has been canceled.
+Since version 2021.2, agent will connect to the server exclusively via the [unidirectional protocol](setting-up-and-running-additional-build-agents.md#Unidirectional+Agent-to-Server+Communication).
+  To upgrade TeamCity from versions earlier than 9.1, where the unidirectional support was introduced, to 2021.2 use one of the following approaches:
+  * Upgrade the server to version 2021.1, wait until all the agents upgrade as well, and then upgrade the server to 2021.2.
+  * Upgrade the server to version 2021.2, uninstall the old agents manually, and then [install the new agents](setting-up-and-running-additional-build-agents.md).

 ## Changes from 2021.1 to 2021.1.1

 ### Known Issues